-- Paying the mass media publisher a lower upfront flat fee and a higher commission amount after an agreed-upon performance conversion has been realised (cost per action).
+- Paying the mass media publisher a lower upfront flat fee and a higher commission amount after an agreed-upon performance conversion has been realized (cost per action).

 Here are three elements that are essential for ensuring a high-value partnership with mass media publishers:

-Establishing the right relationship with the various contacts within a mass media publishers’ organisation is key.
+Establishing the right relationship with the various contacts within a mass media publishers’ organization is key.
 These include:

 - Day-to-day contact(s) – most of whom are not decision makers